isomerpages/nyp-sirs/index.md

   - infopic:
       title: Mint Your First Non-Fungible Token (NFT) in Top Marketplaces
-      description: You could be the next Beeple who sold his NFT creation for $69 million.
-Step-by-step, we will guide you to mint your first NFT on a popular marketplace!
+      description: You could be the next Beeple who sold his NFT creation for $69 million!
+Step-by-step, we will guide you to mint your first NFT on a popular marketplace.
       button: More about this programme
       url: /digital-programmes/mc-ws/nft
       image: /images/images-2021/Home-Highlights-NFT.jpg